laurajordan845/laurajordan845.github.io/README.md

 * static/js folder which has the app.js file with my code
 * index.html with the HTML code
 * samples.json is the file with the initial dataset

+Additional information on the study and dataset can be found at http://robdunnlab.com/projects/belly-button-biodiversity/